 PLO-2.
 Develop communication skills to present, explain, and critique advancements in biomedical sciences to peers and colleagues.

 PLO-3.
-Demonstrate advanced proficiency in biomedical science research by functioning independently and taking responsibility towards developing and accomplishing their research projects.
+Demonstrate advanced proficiency science biomedical research bv in functioning independently and taking responsibility towards developing and accomplishing their research projects.

 PLO-4.
 Produce and defend an original research work that advances the biomedical sciences field.